HemingwayLee/tensorflow-cheatsheet/keras/README.md

 ### Solution for gradient vanishing problem
 * LSTM/GRU gate design
 * Shortcut
+* Attention (we can think attention as kind of shortcut)
 * Use ReLu, or LeakRelu

 ### Solution for gradient exploding